|Season (1 May 2020 - 15 Sept 2020)|

 The tour starts at Bergen Bike Rent, located five to ten minute walk from the Fish Market and the Tourist Information in Bergen, near the cruise ship port at Bontelabo 2.

 The bike and helmet itself are included in the trip.
-The route is 10 to 12 km and can be cycled by everyone.
+The route is 8,5 km and can be cycled by everyone.
 By cycling you can see much more of Bergen in less time than walking.
 It's a perfect way to experience the charming city of Bergen!

 Your email confirmation is your receipt.
 Please show your confirmation on your mobile device or bring a printed copy.